GeorgeWebDevCy/drousia-map/readme.txt

 Markers are logged in the order they appear in `data/locations.json`.

 == Changelog ==
+= 2.46.0 =
+* Added Greek descriptions for locations
 = 2.45.0 =
 * Updated Greek location names
 = 2.44.0 =